Homemade eggnog using eggs fresh from the coop and adding a few little extras will elevate your recipe even more than store bought.

 Meanwhile whisk egg yolks and sugar in a large bowl until frothy and a pale yellow color.
 Slowly add the hot milk, one ladle full at a time, into the eggs, whisking to combine.

-Pour the mixture back into the saucepan and cook over medium heat for 2-3 minutes until slightly thickened, stirring constantly.
+Pour the mixture back into the saucepan and cook over medium heat for 2 to 3 minutes until slightly thickened, stirring constantly.
+(The mixture should be heated to 160 degrees to ensure any bacteria in the raw eggs is killed.)
 Remove from heat and let cool on the counter.

 When cooled, stir in the cream and brandy (to taste).
-Chill for several hours or overnight, then garnish with an additional sprinkle of cardamom and a cinnamon stick to serve.
+Chill for several hours or overnight.

 (Scroll down for the printable recipe card.)